johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 This way of dealing with message sending allows frameworks to use their specific data-types, without having to copy back and forth between Swift standard types and whichever types they are using.
 It would be helpful if we had a shared "bytes" type in the language here, however in general a transport may not even directly operate on bytes, but rather accept a `Codable` representation of the invoked function (e.g. an enum that is `Codable`) and then internally, depending on configuration, pick the appropriate encoder/decoder to use for the specific message (e.g. encoding it using a binary coder rather than JSON etc).
 By keeping this representation fully opaque to Swift's actor runtime, we also allow plugging in completely different transports, and we could actually invoke gRPC or other endpoints which use completely different serialization formats (e.g. protobuf) rather than the `Codable` mechanism.
 We don't want to prevent such use-cases from existing, thus opt to keep the "send" functions out of the `ActorTransport` protocol requirements.
 This is also good, because it won't allow users to "randomly" write `self.transpot.send(randomMessage, to: address)` which would circumvent the typesafety experience of using distributed actors.

+#### Lifecycle hooks

+The transport's functions are closely tied to the lifecycle of a distributed actor.

+A local distributed actor gets assigned it's `self.actorAddress` property by the result of the `actorTransport.assignAddress(_:)` function which is called during the actor's initialization.
+And it is "resigned" by calling `actorTransport.resignAddress(self.actorAddress)` when the actor instance is deinitialized.

+**TODO: offer a table of the hooks**

 #### Transporting `Error`s

 A transport _may_ attempt to transport errors back to the caller if it is able to encode/decode them, however this is _not encouraged_.